Find out what you need to know about accessing your pension savings and the tax tips that can help you make the most of

-A lot of people know that they can access some of their pension money without paying tax but perhaps aren’t sure how it works.
+You may know that people can usually access some of their money without paying tax, but perhaps you aren’t sure how it works.

 If you have defined contribution pension, when you take your tax-free entitlement is up to you.
 You can take it all at once.
 But you don’t have to – remember, once it’s gone, it’s gone.

 And, of course, just because you can, doesn’t mean you should take all – or any of it.
 The longer your money stays untouched inside your pension plan, the more potential it has to grow in a tax-efficient way and the higher your tax-free amount could be.
-Of course, that’s not guaranteed and because money in your pension is invested, its value can go down as well as up and could be worth less than what’s been paid in.
+Of course, that’s not guaranteed and because money in your pension plan remains invested, its value can go down as well as up and could be worth less than what’s been paid in.

 When and how you take it can make a big difference to how much tax you pay.

 Taking money little and often can make all the difference so that you don’t pay more tax than you need to.

 When you take money from your pension savings over what you’re taking tax free, it’s taxable just like any other income – as is the State Pension, when it kicks in.
 That means you pay income tax on anything above your tax-free cash and any personal allowance you get every year.

 How much income tax you pay will depend on which tax band your income falls into.
 By taking just enough to keep in the lowest tax band you can, you could keep more of your money overall.